isomerpages/moe-cedargirlssec/_admissions/Direct School Admission to Year 1 in 2027.md

 ---
 <h3><strong>Direct School Admission to Year 1 in 2027</strong></h3>
 <p>Cedar Girls’ Secondary School (CGSS) would like to invite Primary 6 girls
-to apply for admission to Year 1 in 2026 under the Direct School Admission into secondary schools (DSA-Sec) scheme.
-Students could apply for the <u>4-year O-Level Programme</u> in CGSS or the <u>6-year Victoria-Cedar Alliance Integrated Programme (VCA IP)</u>, which consists of 4 years in CGSS and 2 years in Victoria Junior College (VJC).</p>
+to apply for admission to Year 1 in 2027 under the Direct School Admission into secondary schools (DSA-Sec) scheme.
+Students could apply for the 4-year Singapore-Cambridge Secondary Education Certificate Programme (SEC) in CGSS or the 6-year Victoria-Cedar Alliance Integrated Programme (VCA IP), which consists of 4 years in CGSS and 2 years in Victoria Junior College (VJC).</p>
 <p></p>